helm/charts/stable/ark/README.md

 ## Prerequisites

 ### Secret for cloud provider credentials
-Ark server needs a IAM service account in order to run, if you don't have it you must create it.
+Ark server needs an IAM service account in order to run, if you don't have it you must create it.
 Please follow the official documentation: https://heptio.github.io/ark/v0.8.1/cloud-common

 Don't forget the step to create the secret